 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-The Australian Consulate in Santo Domingo closed temporarily on 21 September 2018.
-For passport and consular services, contact the Australian Embassy in Mexico City.
+For other passport services, contact the Australian Embassy in Mexico City.

 Australian Embassy, Mexico City